 Positivity was assessed using the 10-item positive affect subscales items from the Positive and Negative Affect Schedule (PANAS; Watson et al., 1988).
 Items (e.g., “Proud”, “Excited”) on this scale were rated on a five-point Likert scales (1 = Not at all and 5 = Extremely).
 The Chinese version of the scale showed good reliability (Cronbach’s alpha = .82) (Chan, 2013).
 In this study, the Cronbach’s alpha coefficients of this scale at baseline (α = .91) and post-test (α = .90) were satisfactory.
 The intra-class correlation (ICC) of the scale between two points was .63.

-We adopted the 7-item demonstrating mutual support and trust subscale from the Teacher Collegiality Scale to measure teachers relationships with their peers in 1 (Strongly disagree) to 7 (Strongly agree) (Shah, 2011).
+We adopted the 7-item demonstrating mutual support and trust subscale from the Teacher Collegiality Scale to measure teachers’ relationships with their peers in 1 (Strongly disagree) to 7 (Strongly agree) (Shah, 2011).
 A sample item is “There is a feeling of trust and confidence among staff members”.
 The scale showed good internal consistency (i.e., α = .85) in studies (Shah & Abualrob, 2012).
 In the current study, the Cronbach’s alphas of these items at baseline and post-test were .85 and .88, respectively.
 The scale showed decent test-retest reliability (ICC = .67).

 We measured the outcome component by using the 8-item personal accomplishment subscale from the Maslach Burnout Inventory (Poghosyan et al., 2009).
 A sample question is “Have accomplished worthwhile things in job”.
 The Chinese version of the scale has been found to be reliable in the previous study (Watson et al., 2008).
 The scale’s items were rated using seven-point scales (1 = Never; 7 = Always).
 In this study, the internal consistencies of the scale at baseline (α = .85) and post-test (α = .92) were satisfactory.
 The test-retest reliability of the scale was .47.